Chalarangelo/30-seconds-of-python/snippets/convert_to_octal.md

 Returns the base 8 equivalent of a decimal number

-- Use `bin()` to convert a given decimal number into octal equivalent
+- Use `oct()` to convert a given decimal number into octal equivalent

 ```py
 def convert_to_octal(n):